Azure/bicep-registry-modules/avm/res/document-db/database-account/README.md

 ### Parameter: `databaseAccountOfferType`

+Default to Standard.
 The offer type for the Cosmos DB database account.

 - Required: No
 - Type: string